kengz/telegram-bot-bootstrap/README.md

 ## Usage: Bootstrapped, Deployable Bot
+See `index.js` for deployable app, and `bot.js` to customize bot commands.

 We distinguish the bot from the API: `bot.js` extends `API.js`, and will be the deployed component.